ghostwalkerj/jiyosub/README.md

 **Jenkins, Mocha, Jest, PyTest**

 Test Driven Development (TDD) and Continuous Integration (CI) with Jenkins.
 The first thing I will do in a project is set up automated testing.
-This becomes even more important when you consider the you can't update a smart contract after deployment.
+Testing becomes even more critical when you consider that you can't update a smart contract after deployment.
 Better get it right.
+Every check in to GitHub results in the entire test suite being run on the codebase.

 </div>